Mechanical Engineering (MEEN)

 MEEN 490.
 Senior Design I. 3 Hours.

 This course is taken by seniors as the first part of the senior design experience in the semester before MEEN 491.
 Projects may involve the design of a device, circuit system, process, or algorithm and topics covered may include the design process, project planning and management, and project costs, and includes aspects of ethics in engineering design, safety, environmental considerations, economic constraints, liability, manufacturing, and marketing.
 Projects are carried out using a team-based approach and selection and analysis of a design project to be continued in MEEN 491.
 Written progress reports, a proposal, a final report, and oral presentations are required.
-Taken in last 30 hours.
-Cross-listed with EE 490, CS 490 and MGT 490.
-Credit can only be awarded for one course.
-Open only to Mechanical Engineering majors.
+Open only to Mechanical Engineering majors Taken in last 30 hours.
+Cross-listed with EE 490.
+Credit can only be awarded for one course Prerequisites: Taken in last 30 hours of the degree and MEEN 368.

 MEEN 491.
 Senior Design II.
 3 Hours.